human-no-id/HTML-CSS-projects/3 Build a Technical Documentation Page (Project)/README.md

 # Build a Technical Documentation Page

-This is webpage built for the Build a Technical Documentation Page project
+This is a <a href="https://tranquil-praline-ae2875.netlify.app">webpage</a> built for the Build a Technical Documentation Page project
 <img src="tech_doc.png" alt="tech_doc" title="Technical Documentation Page Screenshot">